Ball-Obsessed Dog Breeds for Flyball

 What dog breeds are most ball obsessed?

 Border Collies, working sheepdogs, working Cockers, Springers, Labradors, Jack Russells and some Staffies are often very ball driven.
+If someone asks me for the classic ball-obsessed dog breeds, I would start with collies, working spaniels, Labradors and terriers, then look at the individual dog.
 That does not make every dog from those breeds suitable for flyball.
+For flyball, the return and reset matter as much as the chase.
+A dog who sprints out, grabs the ball and comes back cleanly is more useful than a dog who steals the ball and disappears.
 The useful flyball dog wants the ball, but can still come back, swap to a reward, cope with noise and run safely around other dogs.

 Gear to Get You Started